symentis/Palau/README.md

 ## Look Mum, even Structs!

+For custom types you can provide an extension on your type for PalauDefaultable, to implement a `get` and a `get` function.

 ```swift
 // example Struct called Structy for demonstrating we can save a Struct with Palau
 public struct Structy {